Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-c5EEG5MrTF0.md

 # [March 2nd, 2021 Livestream](../2021-03-02.md)
 ## Q&A: Any new Animals?
 https://www.youtube.com/watch?v=c5EEG5MrTF0
-This question was possibly duplicated with a more recent answer: March 16th, 2021 Livestream Q&A: Giant Crab? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=779&end=790](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=779&end=790)
+This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: Will there be more creatures ever? [https://www.youtube.com/watch?v=hKlILzyla-Y](https://www.youtube.com/watch?v=hKlILzyla-Y)

 ### Topics